After the all seed and seed based diet are excluded

 Vitamin Supplements

-overdose toxicity, resulting in the same type of health
+mineral overdose toxicity, resulting in the same type of health problems as a

-other diets, causes bacteria to grow on the bottom of the dish.
-Use a
+vitamin.
+Adding vitamins to a bird's drinking water causes bacteria to grow on the bottom of the dish.